Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/compute-optimizer-validation.md

     > ```
     >
     > For the example output above, as root on xspot-controller, you can `ssh 172.31.27.26` and you can inspect your expected mount points with `df` or the `mount` utilities on the worker.
-7. In the original shell or a new one, run the following command to start a container with Compute Optimizer and connect to its console:
+7. In the original shell or a new one, run the following command to start a container with X-Infrastructure Optimizer and connect to its console:

     * If `conf/env.cfg` was configured for an image name other than the default, `docker-base`, then the below command may need modification based on your image name.